 Mexico’s water supply is known to cause issues with tourists.
 It is important that you exercise every possible caution when using tap water.
 Brush your teeth using sealed bottled water, and inquire about the water and ice served in restaurants and bars.
 Be sure it is from a safe source.
 Also, you may not think of this but some juices or mixers in drinks are made with water, you should probably stay away from them.
 It is safe to drink things that come out of a can or bottle, taps are best to stay away from.

 In terms of food, take the same precautions that you would with any food.
 Make sure the meat is not undercooked and that you eat in popular places as they will not have food that is laying around too much.
 Eating salads and raw vegetables can be risky, however.
 Both of these need to be washed and you can assume they will be washed in Mexico’s water supply.
 Be careful.

 Travel to Mexico with Medication and Visiting Pharmacies

 The airport TSA usually requires that you carry your prescriptions in their original bottle and have a note from your doctor or a copy of the prescription.
 You are only allowed to bring enough medication that you need for the length of your stay.

 It is suggested that you bring an antidiarrheal medicine with you in case you run into an issue.
 If you forgot it or could not get it in time, visit a local pharmacy to buy an over-the-counter version.

 Finding Emergency Assistance in Mexico

-The primary number for all types of emergencies in Mexico is 911; calling this number will connect you with emergency assistance from the police, fire department or medical professionals as needed.
+The primary number for all types of emergencies in Mexico is 911; calling this number will connect you with emergency assistance from the police, fire department, or doctors as needed.

 In certain emergency situations, your home country’s embassy or consulate can provide invaluable assistance.
 Over 80 countries maintain embassies in Mexico City; here are links to the contact information for some of the largest: